Femnemmyy/Maths_Keys/README.md

 -------
 Originally the MATLAB and Numpad sections were the same, but having ans and clc pop up whenever is a bit dumb, and the numpad combinations are really useful outside of just matlab, so the annoying ones are here!
 NL + right = "ans"
-Ctrl Shift + c = clear ( also selects all and deletes so this can be used halfway through a line Ctrl Shift + up arrow = "ans"
+Ctrl Shift + c = clear (clc command) (also selects all and deletes so this can be used halfway through a line) Ctrl Shift + up arrow = "ans"

 Word: